Flight-Free-UK/flight_free_uk_website/source/posts_travel/destination-scotland.html.markdown

 After a night in Inverness we continued with [ScotRail](https://www.scotrail.co.uk/) towards Thurso, tracing the coast at first then heading inland between the peaks of the eastern Highlands.
 Travel at its best.
 The train brushed through trees as it stopped at the tiny villages, catapulting us into a different world with a different pace.

-> "It’s relaxing and comfortable to travel by train: a slow journey that gradually takes body and mind through the changing landscape rather than a quick dash into a different world."
+> It’s relaxing and comfortable to travel by train: a slow journey that gradually takes body and mind through the changing landscape rather than a quick dash into a different world.

 Thurso welcomed us with sunshine and a very friendly [backpackers](https://sandras-backpackers.co.uk/) host who had organised a family room with en-suite bathroom for us.
 Glancing at our heavy rucksacks, he shook his head at our plan to walk to the ferry port, and organised a cab to take us to Scrabster the following morning.
 We arrived at the harbour under light blue skies with the gentle looking sea bashing against glowing rock formations with noticeable force.
 It was one of those moments you’re likely to remember for the rest of your life.